Sonbarsha Assembly constituency: 2010

 In the 2010 state assembly elections, Ratnesh Sada of JD(U) won the Sonbarsha assembly seat defeating Sarita Devi of LJP.
 Contests in most years were multi cornered but only winners and runners up are being mentioned.
-Kishor Kumar, Independent, RJD in October 2005 and Ashok Kumar Singh of RJD in February 2005.
+Kishor Kumar, Independent,defeated RJD in October 2005 and Ashok Kumar Singh of RJD in February 2005.
 Ashok Kumar Singh defeated Kishor Kumar Singh, Independent, in 2000.
 Ashok Kumar Singh of JD defeated Tej Narayan Yadav, Independent, in 1995, and K.K.
 Mandal of Congress in 1990.
 Surya Narayan Yadav of aLD defeated Tej Narayan Yadav of CPI in 1985.
 Surya Narayan Yadav of Congress (U) defeated K.K.
 Mandal of Congress in 1980.
 Ashok Kumar Singh of JP defeated Surya Narayan Yadav, Independent, in 1977.